Manchester Plant: History

 American Will Keith Kellogg (who died in October 1951) was part of the Seventh-day Adventist Church, and a strict vegetarian.
 Other famous food industry families have had noted strong links to a sect of the Christian church.

 In 1935, All-Bran was imported from Canada.

 During the Second World War, the site's production was only sold to the North, Scotland and the Midlands.

 The factory was damaged by high winds at the end of February 1949.
 It suffered a gas explosion in a basement on Saturday 15 July 1950.

 The production manager, Joseph Askew, died suddenly at home, on Poplar Road in Stretford, on 3 February 1956, aged 58.

-During food rationing, the parent US company would fly in parcels of food, for all the staff, in the week before Christmas, on an aircraft from Dublin, with a turkey and Christmas pudding for each employee.
+During food rationing, the US owner would fly in parcels of food, for all the staff, in the week before Christmas, on an aircraft from Dublin, with a turkey and Christmas pudding for each employee.
 After rationing stopped, the company continued the tradition, for some years.
 By 1960, the site was making 1.25 million boxes per day.

 The other £14m production site in north Wales opened on 28 April 1978; construction had started in July 1976.

 Around three hundred workers were made redundant in 1981, due to automation and a £5.5m investment.